OAI-SearchBot and Robots.txt: Visibility Baseline

 If you are walking through this list against your own site and finding two or three issues, that is normal.
 Most DTC brands start from a default-blocked or partially-blocked state because the 2023 AI-crawler discourse told operators to block aggressively, and nobody revisited the decision when OpenAI started recommending products in late 2025.
 The five-minute audit catches the legacy decision before it costs you another quarter of spend.
 If your unit economics are the question, the ChatGPT Ads unit-economics guide runs the math.

-How to monitor, measure, and improve your brand's visibility across ChatGPT, Perplexity, Claude, and Gemini.
-From tracking agent mentions to optimizing for recommendation.
+How to measure and improve your brand's visibility across ChatGPT, Claude, Perplexity and Gemini, from tracking agent mentions to earning the pick.

 Optimizing Your Product Feed for AI Agents

-A step-by-step playbook for structuring product titles, descriptions, attributes, and schema markup so AI agents can accurately parse, evaluate, and recommend your products over competitors.
+How to structure product titles, descriptions, attributes and schema markup so AI agents can parse your catalogue and recommend you over a competitor.